b00rg/llama-templates/README.md

-# Llama Classification and Generation
+# Llama Classification and Generation Templates
 This repository provides templates of Llama models for a variety of natural language processing (NLP) tasks, including:

 - Binary classification: Both zero-shot and fine-tuned classification tasks.